soverenio/docs/docs/source/getting-started/quick-start.rst

    .. admonition:: Tip
       :class: tip

-      Soveren Gateway is based on Traefik.
+      Soveren gateway is based on Traefik.
 Refer to the `Traefik docs <https://doc.traefik.io/traefik/routing/overview/>`_ if you need more routing options.

-4. Configure your services to route traffic to Soveren Gateway.
+4. Configure your services to route traffic to Soveren gateway.

    .. admonition:: Tip
       :class: tip